 This not only reduces the immersion and joy of use, it also quickly causes motion sickness and will make longer VR sessions unbearable.

-The overall trend for 3 DoF devices seems to be declining.
+The overall trend for 3 DoF devices seemed to be declining until recently.
 For instance, Oculus discontinued the Oculus Go in 2020 and no other major player has produced 3 DoF devices ever since, apart from Pico with their G2 in 2019.
 Now Pico announced the G3 with great specs and an affordable price tag.

-There are very affordable options though from less renowned brands, which mostly originate from China.
+There are also very affordable options though from less renowned brands, which mostly originate from China.

 When discussing 3 DoF HMDs, we should also mention smartphone based HMDs.
 Those are accessories into which you can insert your smartphone, which acts as the display device.
 Early versions of this approach were Google Cardboard, which led to Google Daydream, and Zeiss VR One.
 In 2019, Google discontinued Daydream .
 Other companies still give this approach a shot, including Samsung with Gear VR for their smartphones and Nintendo with Labo VR.

 In this context we would also like to mention the Vive Flow.

 It is designed to consume content like other professional 3 DoF devices, but it still supports 6 DoF.
 Note however that it does not have any controllers and uses your smartphone as a 3 DoF controller instead.
 This might be an option for you if your main use case is 360° content consumption but you want to avoid motion sickness when entering a virtual 3D environment.
 Just like all Vive devices, it is a premium device but much cheaper than other devices from HTC.